Forensic Scientist

 Cadaveric spasm has also been called 'instantaneous rigor'.
 Will muscles/muscle groups frozen from cadaveric spasm 'unfreeze' before the muscles that froze from rigor mortis?

-Asked by Tom Phillips almost 8 years ago
+Asked by Tom Phillips about 8 years ago

 I'm sorry I can't help but that's a pathology question.
 I do not know.